 The most common first pick combines the worst possible profile: highest brand risk, hardest tech, slowest signal.

 Customer service AI assembles the worst possible profile for a first pilot in one workflow: highest brand risk, hardest technology, slowest signal loop.
-It is also the most frequently proposed first pick in enterprise AI strategy.
+It's also the most frequently proposed first pick in enterprise AI strategy.
 That tells you who is setting the agenda.

 Each one is a structural failure that the scoring rubric catches before commitment.